dingqiangliu/vertica-minio/README.md

   * automatically get cluster members from /opt/vertica/bin/clustercli.sh, same as **cls_run** and **cls_cp**.

-  * automatically get configurations of Minio service come from `/opt/vertica/config/minio.conf`.
+  * automatically get configurations of Minio service from `/opt/vertica/config/minio.conf`.

   * show timestamp and node name, support `--output csvFile` to export all measures for later analysis.